Sign up to our newsletter

 Loft conversions are one of the most common home improvements and the perfect solution if you need more space but don’t want to move.

-With prices starting at around £15,000 for a single room design leading up to £35,000-plus for a full master bedroom with en-suite, it can be cheaper than selling up and moving somewhere larger.
+With prices starting at around £30,000 for a single room design leading up to £50,000-plus for a full master bedroom with en-suite, it can be cheaper than selling up and moving somewhere larger or even losing valuable garden space for a ground floor extension.

 Loft conversions can be used for a bedroom, a playroom for younger children or an office for home working.